 I have 3 picks for my outright winner for the PGA Championship below.
-As I mentioned above I’m looking for decently long hitters who can move the ball off the tee from right to left to stay in the fairway and shorten these holes to allow attacking approach shots.
+I’m looking for decently long hitters who have shown the ability to take their game to that next level and perform well at majors.

 I’m using the odds from Bovada.lv for my picks.